-Workaway.info is a good-looking website, holding a database of over 8200 hosts on the one hand and travelling volunteers on the other.
+Workaway.info is a good-looking website, holding a database of over 8200 hosts (at the time of writing) on the one hand and travelling volunteers on the other.
 Here, registered hosts from almost every nation on earth are looking for registered helpers intending to travel to their country, while travelling volunteers can find hosts in the location of their choice.
-Workaway aims to promote cultural exchange and understanding, facilitates an affordable way of exploring the world and helps people to practise their foreign language skills.
+Workaway aims to promote cultural exchange and understanding, it facilitates an affordable way of exploring the world and helps people to practise their foreign language skills.
 It is intended as a fair exchange of work/help for bed and board, with a generous slice of culture on the side.
-You can find more information about them on their website, by clicking the link above.
+You can find more information about them on their website by clicking the link above.

 “Who can do it?” – Meaning: “Is Workaway for young backpackers only?”

 There is also much work with animals on offer.
 Donkeys, cows, pigs, sheep and ducks need understanding souls to look after them – and muck out after them.
-Dogs need walking; and then there are, of course, the horses.
-Among host listings for Germany alone, I found a high percentage of idyllic places for horse-loving girls.
+Dogs need walking.
+And then there are, of course, the horses.
+Among host listings for Germany alone I found a high percentage of idyllic places for horse-loving girls.
 What a pity I’m not one of them!
-My speciality is organic gardening, improving the soil with compost and the shape of young fruit trees with judicious pruning.
-Fortunately, as I have found, this set of skills is also in high demand.
-And unlike young backpackers who need picking up at airports or stations, I arrive in my own car, equipped with favourite secateurs, a handy billhook and first-rate loppers.
+My speciality is organic gardening.
+I like to improve the soil with compost and the shape of young fruit trees with judicious pruning.
+This set of skills is also in high demand, as I have found.
+And unlike young backpackers who need picking up at airports or stations I arrive in my own car, equipped with favourite secateurs, a handy billhook and first-rate loppers.

 Another important aspect of ‘workawaying’ is the learning and practising of language skills.
 As an English-speaking volunteer abroad, you are usually both a learner and a teacher.
 Your hosts will be happy to instruct you in their native language, but they will also be keen to improve their English with your help.
 Personally, I have always found the time spent in language studies rewarding, and a lot of fun as well.